Ehz10/Dictionaries/README.md

 # Dictionaries

-Simples code to add data into dictionaries
+Simple code to add data into dictionaries